rebhi-2002/React-Complete-Guide-2024/README.md

 - Anyone who's interested in learning an extremely popular technology used by leading tech companies like Netflix
 - Students who want to take their web development skills to the next level and learn a future-proof technology

+### Welcome!

+##### Here is the community on Discord link: https://academind.com/community

+_In this community, you can connect with like-minded individuals, discuss issues, offer help, share progress, successes, and ideas, and have a great time!_

+_I believe learning becomes more effective when you're not learning alone, but rather finding learning partners and people with similar interests.
+It is the perfect complementary resource for this course._

+Joining is completely free and 100% optional!

 ## References & Resources 🌐

 - [Udemy Course Page](https://www.udemy.com/course/react-the-complete-guide-incl-redux/?couponCode=D_0724)